'Scholar athlete' dies after Easter shooting in Philadelphia

 Police say Bethel suffered a gunshot wound to the left pelvis and was admitted in critical but stable condition.

-However, police say, he was pronounced dead at 11:40 p.m. on Wednesday.
+Police say he was pronounced dead at 11:40 p.m.
+Wednesday.

-There is no word on a motive for this shooting and no arrests have been made.
+There has been no word on a possible motive for this shooting, and no arrests have been made.

-His school, Boys' Latin of Philadelphia Charter School, put out a statement on Thursday reading:
+"It's a terrible tragedy.
+There's been no prior contact with the police department, nothing to indicate he was in any trouble or brought this to himself," said Capt.
+Jack Ryan.
+"Now his family is devastated, and this young man has lost his life for no reason at all."

 "With the heaviest of hearts, we share the news of the tragic passing of William Bethel, a high school sophomore and beloved member of our Boys' Latin community.
 Bill was a member of the distinguished Class of 2020, our inaugural middle school class.